smneedham/OutlookMac-Archive-ExchangeToLocal/README.md

 Original author: Michael Needham (blog.7thdomain.com)

-Thanks to the community on my blog (and in the future github) for feedback, ideas and contributions
+Thanks to the community on my blog/github for feedback, ideas and contributions

 To download the latest release go to: https://github.com/smneedham/OutlookMac-Archive-ExchangeToLocal/tree/master/download